Sonic-India/covidindia.py/README.md

-# covidindia.py
+# Covid India .py
-This python program informs you the statistic of your District(Only from India)
+This Python Program Informs you the Statistic of your District(Only from India)